-The determination of seniority will be based on the most recent-ly published/quarterly seniority list.
+The determination of seniority will be based on the most recently published/quarterly seniority list.

-Where overtime is unanticipated (less than 24 hours in advance), overtime shall be offered by seniority to eligible employees who are at work.
-If no eligible employee accepts the overtime offered, the employer may offer the overtime to any available and qualified employee.
+For Affiliate Employers, where overtime is unanticipated (less than 24 hours in advance), overtime shall be offered by seniority to eligible employees who are at work.
+If no eligible employee accepts the overtime offered, the employer will offer the overtime by seniority to eligible employees.